First Weekend (6 – 8th) September 2019

 Graham has the practical knowledge and skills of a qualified fitter-machinist and successful building contractor of more than 25 years.
 His love of all things hydro began with his apprenticeship with the Hydro Electric Commission.
 Graham will be pleased to share his knowledge with you.
 In particular he will explain how he planned and executed the Tin Dragon micro-hydro project.
 Of course Graham also learned many valuable lessons along the way.

-I hope my experience can help you avoid some of the potential pitfalls in pursuing your own renewable energy dream!
+If my experience can help you avoid some of the potential pitfalls in pursuing your own renewable energy dream then the workshop will have been a success!

 Join us for a Long-Table Dinner Featuring Fresh Local Foods

 Our local resident foodies have put together a menu featuring the best of North East Tasmanian produce and wines.
-You will be guaranteed an evening of epicurean delights!
+So you will be guaranteed both an evening of entertainment and epicurean delights!

 Mark and Julia Cornish from Trailhead Food Co